 By now, you know how to use the product table plugin to create a dynamic WooCommerce list view.
 To bring it to life, let's look at examples of the sorts of websites that will benefit from listing products and variations in this way.

 Wholesale or trade stores list products in a very practical, factual layout.

 Unlike retail customers, wholesale users are already familiar with your product list and know what they want.
 They don't want to spend extra time scrolling between your retail store pages, with large images and other distractions.

-A WooCommerce product list view is perfect for WooCommerce wholesale stores.
-Products are listed in a compact tabular layout with all the information that wholesale customers need.
+A WooCommerce product list view is perfect for WC wholesale stores.
+It lists products in a compact tabular layout with all the information that wholesale customers need.
 This will include practical data such as name, price and product attributes.
-The product list won’t include marketing information such as big images, reviews or descriptions.
+The product list won't include marketing information such as big images, reviews or descriptions.